SreeSaiBhavesh/SentimentAnalysis_NLP/README.md

 <h1 align="center">Sentiment Analysis</h1>
 <p align="center">
     Wanted to analyse the sentiment of the texts whether they meant positive or negative  ??
 No Problem, You can analyse the sentiment of the Text / Reviews now. 💡 <br/>
     Wanted to visualize the postive and negative words of the sentence ??
-Now you it's in your hands, Visualize the positive and negative sentiment words of the sentence as below 👇<br/>
+Now it's in your hands, Visualize the positive and negative sentiment words of the sentence as below 👇<br/>
 </p>
 <p align = 'center'><img src="Images/wordcloud.jpg" alt="logo" height="300" width="500"></p>